treeverse/lakeFS/docs/reference/security/sso.md

 ### Add a secret
 Sometimes called an application password, a client secret is a string value your app can use in place of a certificate to identity itself.

-Client secrets are considered less secure than certificate credentials.
-Application developers sometimes use client secrets during local app development because of their ease of use.
-However, you should use certificate credentials for any of your applications that are running in production.

 Steps:
 1. In the Azure portal, in App registrations, select your application.
 2. Select Certificates & secrets > Client secrets > New client secret.